Development topics for managers to decrease turnover and prepare them for changing business needs

 With employees who are eager to learn and grow, one of the biggest mistakes a company can make is waiting before giving managers opportunities to develop.
 Companies that invest in employee leadership development become more desirable to young talent and managers by providing reasons for those employees to choose and stay at a company.

-What foundational areas do managers need to improve in order to achieve business success?
+What foundational areas do managers need for effective management?

 We have found 4 areas that are critical to a manager’s performance: understanding the role of manager, skills for day-to-day challenges, goal and expectation-setting, and team engagement in a diverse workforce.